 This one is a little weird for a couple of reasons.
 Number one, we’re using maxi pads.
 Number two, we can’t just use maxi pads to make a diaper because they just aren’t big enough.
 Using this trick means that we need to find a way to capitalize on the absorbency of the maxi pads (which pretty much work like the absorbent part of a diaper) while finding a way to keep them in place on your baby for long enough to help with the problem.

-If your baby is a newborn, then the best way to incorporate maxi pads into the equation is to add them to one of the other solutions that we’ve already talked about to increase the absorbency.
+If your baby is a newborn, then the best way to make a diaper out of pads is to add them to one of the other solutions that we’ve already talked about to increase the absorbency.

-If your baby is a little older (1 or 2) and already has a few pairs of ‘big boy or girl underwear’ around the nursery, then you can simply pin a few maxi pads to the inside of the underwear and slip them on like normal.
+If your baby is a little older (1 or 2) and already has a few pairs of ‘big boy or girl underwear’ around the nursery, then you can make a diaper with pads by attaching them to the inside of the underwear and slip them on like normal.
 This is not an elegant solution, but it could be helpful in certain situations.

 Making a diaper out of toilet paper or paper towels